 So start by examining your level of anxiety particularly as it relates to writing a cover letter or resume.
 On a scale of 1-10, with 1 being no fears at all, to 10 being paralyzed by fear--- where would rank your writing anxiety?
 Do you think your level of anxiety is helping or hurting you?
 Is it providing motivation and keeping you diligent in the writing process or is it immobilizing you?
 Bottom line: are you avoiding writing tasks because of it?

 One common myth about writing is that it's a special skill or talent limited to the highly creative, the very smart, or the uniquely gifted person.
 While there are many gifted writers out there, they would be the first to tell you that mostly writing is a craft and hard work.
 It is a skill that anyone can learn and anyone can improve through simple practice and desire.
 A friend of mine volunteers at local prisons conducting writing sessions.
 The prisoners are not professional writers by any stretch of the imagination: many have very little education and no writing training.
 And yet, given the opportunity and some good writing prompts, they write compelling and moving stories about their lives.

-In future posts, I will offer some specific cover letter writing advice as well as share my SWOTmapping system for outlining and preparing a cover letter.
-In the meantime, here are 8 tips for working with and overcoming your writing anxiety:
+If you're ready to get started, check out my posts on cover letter writing, my SWOTmapping system for outlining and preparing a cover letter, and a system for editing your cover letter.
+Still a little anxious?
+Here are 8 tips for working with and overcoming your writing anxiety:

 1. Know that cover letters and resumes are a unique style of writing.
 It's normal to find them challenging at first.
 Don't assume that you should know how to write them just because you're a good writer otherwise.
 You aren't expected to be an expert on them-- but you need to be if you want a job.
 Seek out great examples and emulate them.
 Note: do not copy sentences word-for-word from templates or books-- employers can spot those fake sentences a mile away.
 And they see them on every other cover letter they receive.